negativetwelve/react-native-lookback/readme.md

 ```
 Lookback.startRecordingWithOptions({
-  // Options:
-  // showPreview: false, // When true, will show the Lookback interface for the user to watch / upload the recording.
+  showPreview: true, // When true, will show the Lookback interface for the user to watch / upload the recording.
-  // cameraEnabled: false, // When true, will record the user using the front facing camera.
+  cameraEnabled: true, // When true, will record the user using the front facing camera.
-  // microphoneEnabled: false, // When true, will record audio with the recording.
+  microphoneEnabled: true, // When true, will record audio with the recording.
 });
 ```